samanthaming/samanthaming.com/content/tidbits/60-highlight-text-with-html-mark-tag.md

 ---
 title: Highlight text with HTML `<mark>` tag
 description: Need to highlight a text, use the HTML5 mark tag.
-This is a more semantic option that will easily style your highlighted text without CSS...
+This is a more semantic option that will easily style your highlighted text without CSS.
 tags: [html]
 order: 60
 createdAt: 2019-5-10